fjp/fjp.github.io/collections/_posts/ros/2020-03-13-ros-controls.md

     <figcaption>arm controller (Source: <a href="http://wiki.ros.org/ros_control">ROS.org ros_control</a>).</figcaption>
 </figure>

 As mentioned, a controller requires resources in the form of `ros_control` hardware interfaces (located on the right side in the image).
-On the left hand side we have the controllers ROS API.
+On the left hand side we have the controller's ROS API.

+Controllers use a plugin interface that implements the controller lifecycle.
+The lifecycle is a simple state machine with transitions between two states which are "stopped" and "running".
+A controller has two computation units where one is real-time safe and the other is non real-time.